T342guy/The-archive/README.md

 Sorting goes like this, take your "meme theme" and try and think of a scrape-based name!

 > [!TIP]
-> In my terms "scrape-based" or "surface level" are terms where you take a "scrape" on the surface understanding, for somthing!\
+> In my terms, "scrape-based" (aka "surface level") is a term where you take a "scrape" on the surface understanding for somthing!\
-> Or in other words, take a very quick "glaze" of somthing, like an image, and make a really quick description for it! only a few words long.\
+> Or in other words, take a very quick "glaze" of somthing; like an image, and make a really quick description for it! only a few words long.\
-> <sub>(I actually made the term "scrape-" somthing 〜(￣▽￣〜) )</sub>
+> <sub>(I actually made the term "scrape-glaze"/"scrape-based" 〜(￣▽￣〜) )</sub>

 After you've found your "scrape-name", go and look for it!
 If youre like me, there is probobally a folder named that "scrape-mame"!